OpenLoco/OpenLoco.io/_pages/download.md

 On other platforms, CMake may be used to compile builds for your platform.
 Please refer to the [README file on GitHub](https://github.com/OpenLoco/OpenLoco#linux-1) for details.

-Please note that a copy of the original Locomotion files is required.
-We recommend putting these in a different folder, e.g. somewhere in your home directory.
+Please note that a copy of the original Locomotion files is required for graphics/music/sound assets.
+We recommend putting these in a different folder to OpenLoco, e.g. somewhere in your home directory.

 <a class="btn btn--success" id="download-link"
 	href="https://github.com/OpenLoco/OpenLoco/releases/download/v{{page.latest_version}}/OpenLoco-v{{page.latest_version}}-ubuntu.deb">